sigsum/sigsum-go/doc/tools.md

 collected all the pieces for a [Sigsum proof](./sigsum-proof.md), i.e., a cosigned tree head, with cosignatures satisfying quorum requirements, and an inclusion proof for the submitted leaf.

-If submission to the first log fails, or polling for the required proof material times out, `sigsum-submit` tries the next log.

 On submission success, a Sigsum proof, version 2, is written to respective output file, as described above.
 (The last version